astropy/photutils/docs/dev/releasing.rst

 #.
 Close the GitHub Milestone
-   (https://github.com/astropy/photutils/milestones) for the released version and open a new Milestone for the next release.
+   (https://github.com/astropy/photutils/milestones) for the released version and, if needed, open a new Milestone for the next release.

 #.
 Go to Read the Docs
    (https://readthedocs.org/projects/photutils/versions/) and check that